 And the last thing the fourth thing is letting go of expectations.
 We all carry expectations for our meditation practice.
 Otherwise, why would we take the time to sit down to begin with.
 We want to feel refreshed or less stressed or more focused, less irritable because prior practice.
 And there are just some times and you know I’ve talked about this in the past is sometimes it’s hard for our minds to quiet down, but we have some tools and things that we’ve used to assist us with that.
 But we have to remember that the progress is not always linear.
 It’s not always going to work the way that we think.

 However, consistent practice is really essential.
 You have to do it, you have to do it regularly, including when you don’t feel like it.
 Even myself.
 There’s days I don’t feel like things.
 But over time, you’re easily distractible mind learns to rest and open awareness right?
 Without constantly attaching to the next thought that comes by.

 So we have those four factors we have find a community like this, commit to a non negotiable time for practice, work with an instructor and let go of the expectations.

 This is an excerpt from Session 3: Building the Habits That Nourish You of my self-study course Mindful Resilience.
 The full course includes meditations and exercises for each of the five sessions.

-Take 50% Off the Course now with Coupon Code: AUGUSTWELLNESS
+Take 50% Off this course and others right NOW with Coupon Code: MEDITATEIN2023